-Genres: Contemporary, Contemporary Romance, Fantasy, Fantasy & Magic, Holiday, Romance
+Genres: Contemporary Romance, Fantasy, Holiday - Christmas, Romance

 If you love holiday stories, holiday movies, made-for-TV-holiday specials, holiday episodes of your favorite sitcoms and, especially, if you love holiday anthologies, you’re going to fall in love with MY TRUE LOVE GAVE TO ME: TWELVE HOLIDAY STORIES by twelve bestselling young adult writers, edited by international bestselling author Stephanie Perkins.